 Posted On: May 3, 2022

 Waterfalls, no matter the size, are a stopping point along any hike.
 The wonder that comes from the power of water as it either rushes or trickles is worth the time and effort when it comes to finding them.
 Cuyahoga Valley National Park in Northeast Ohio is home to several must-see waterfalls:

 By and large, one the most picturesque and breathtaking of all of the waterfalls in Northeast Ohio is Brandywine Falls.
-Located in northern Summit County (in between Akron and Cleveland), Brandywine Falls are approximately 65-feet tall, with rushing waters.
+Located in northern Summit County (between Akron and Cleveland), Brandywine Falls is approximately 65-feet tall, with rushing waters.
 In the winter when frost and ice form, the flow of the water changes as well, making for an amazing sight to see.
 There is a small 1.5 mile hiking trail that leads to the falls, as well as a wooden observation deck, which is always bustling with visitors.

 Blue Hen Falls

 Blue Hen Falls is a short and easy hike from the trailhead.
 Parking is located at 2001 Boston Mills Road in Boston Township, with overflow parking on the opposite side of the road.
 The round trip hike is only 0.5 mile, and is an easy hike for all levels.
 Walking down into the valley from the trailhead, you will cross over Spring Creek before the trail apparently ends at Blue Hen Falls.
-There is a bench for sitting and observing, but most likely you will find other people have walked down into the creek bed to get up close to the falls.
+There's a bench for sitting and observing, but most likely you'll find other people have walked down into the creek bed to get up close to the falls.

-Blue Hen Falls is a perfect example of how waterfalls form, when you have a stronger layer of rock on top of a weaker layer.
+Blue Hen Falls is a perfect example of how waterfalls form - when you have a stronger layer of rock on top of a weaker layer.
 In this case, a strongly cemented sandstone caps a weaker shale layer, so that over time erosion has chipped away at the shale causing the dramatic and beautiful natural scene.